prateekpur/learn_langchain/README.md

 This repo will be used for assignments

-Before using replace OPENAI_API with your key
+Before using create .env file with openai api key